Ben Simms

 The Configurable Todo Journal

-The configurable todo journal simplifies capturing your daily tasks, thoughts, and self-learning.
-Customise it with the 'disc' system to suit your needs, track your progress, and achieve your goals!
+This configurable journal simplifies the process of capturing daily tasks, thoughts, and learning.
+Customise it with the 'disc' system to suit your needs, track your progress, and achieve your objectives!

 More2020 October